-The VA’s Intimate Partner Violence Assistance Program is committed to helping Veterans, their partners and also VA staff who are impacted by IPV.
-If you or someone you know could be experiencing and/or using IPV - help is available.
+The VA’s Intimate Partner Violence Assistance Program is committed to helping Veterans, their partners, and VA staff who are impacted by IPV.
+If you, or someone you know could be experiencing and/or using IPV - help is available.

 Intimate partner violence (IPV), which is often called domestic violence, occurs when a current or former intimate partner (e.g., boyfriend, girlfriend, spouse) harms, threatens to harm, or stalks their partner.
 While domestic violence does include IPV, it refers to any violence that occurs in the home.
 Domestic violence includes child abuse, elder abuse, and other forms of interpersonal abuse.
 IPV refers specifically to violence between intimate partners.
 IPV can happen to anyone.
 It can happen no matter your age, income, race, ethnicity, culture, religion, or disability.

 Emotional-IPV is when a person tries to hurt his/her partner’s self-worth.
 It is common for emotional IPV to begin before the other types of IPV.

 • Controlling your money or spending

 • Keeping you from friends and family